 Curriculum for the MFA Program is constantly being assessed and modified so that it appropriately distributes key objectives and outcomes for students.
-The results the program is working toward and the expectations of those students who achieve the MFA are that students will be able to:
+The results the program is working toward is that students will be able to achieve the six objectives below; these outcomes are what advisors consider when reviewing final thesis projects:

 1) Employ advanced competencies in a broad range of technical skills associated with the production of visual media including books, alternative imaging systems, and photography in all its myriad forms including photo-bookworks, installation, film, video, and digital media, to name a few.